jligm-hash/jligm-hash/README.md

 # Hello world 👋👋👋

 ***“We choose to go to the Moon.
-We choose to go to the Moon...We choose to go to the moon in this decade and do the other things.
+We choose to go to the Moon...
+We choose to go to the moon in this decade and do the other things.
 Not because they are easy, but because they are hard.”*** ― *John F. Kennedy*

 <p align="center">
   <a href="https://en.wikipedia.org/wiki/File:John_F._Kennedy_speaks_at_Rice_University.jpg">